 Wyoming will transfer branded titles for vehicles being brought into the state but carrying salvage titles from elsewhere.
 Also, if a vehicle is more than eight years old or was used for commercial purposes, then the laws of the salvage titling process do not apply.

-- To begin with, you need to fill out the Branded Title Disclosure form.
+- To begin with, you need to fill out the Branded Title Disclosure (Form MV-602), available from your local Wyoming Motor Vehicle Services office.
 It requires you to divulge in detail the prior damage sustained to the vehicle.
 Then you are required to provide the name and address of the garage or individual that rebuilt the vehicle.
-Attach a copy of the salvage-branded title and mail the form to:

 - After the department investigates and grants the application, you will be mailed a certificate of approval and a decal with the phrase "rebuilt from salvage" on it.
 You must stick the decal in the spot requested on the certificate.
 Usually the designated location is inside the driver-side door jamb of the vehicle.